paulczar/container-journey-template/README.md

 This scenario provides instructions for the following tasks:
 - Create a Kubernetes cluster with one worker node
-- Install the CLIs for using the Kubernetes API and managing Docker images
+- Install the CLIs for using the Kubernetes API

 ## Lession 1.
 Setting up the CLI